DevelopmentArc/react-indepth/life_cycle/update/using_should_component_update.md

 ### Mutability and pure methods
  It is important to note that the `shallowCompare` method simply uses `===` to check each instance.
 This is why the React team calls the mixin *pure*, because it will not properly check against mutable data.

-Let's think back to our `data` props Array example where we use `push()` to add a new piece of data onto the Array.

 ```javascript
 // psuedo code
 this.setState({ data: [1, 2, 3] });